HabanaAI/Model-References/PyTorch/computer_vision/classification/torchvision/README.md

 2. Dataloader related changes

     a.
-Added –deterministic flag to make data loading deterministic with Pytorch dataloader.
+Added –deterministic flag to make data loading deterministic with PyTorch dataloader.

     b.
 Added support for including dataloader time in performance computation.
 To match behavior of base script, it is disabled by default.